jackfranklin/half-stack-webpack/slides/presentation.md

 This is a contrived example, because this app is tiny!

-You pay a small cost because Webpack has code that it inserts for lazily loading modules, but if your pages are big enough you'll get still save.
+You pay a small cost because webpack has code that it inserts for lazily loading modules, but if your pages are big enough you'll get still save.

 ---